-Even today, visitors can still marvel at the majestic building, which was inspired by the Italian style.
+Even today, visitors of the Lenbachhaus can still marvel this majestic building, which was inspired by the Italian style.
 Its idyllic garden and bubbling fountains offer a small piece of paradise, just like the rooms in the artist’s residence, whose intimate atmosphere was carefully maintained during the renovations by renowned architects Foster + Partner.

 While the museum’s café Ella provides enjoyment of the culinary variety, the new rooms in the golden cube provide artistic pleasure at its finest: Since Gabriele Münter made his generous donation back in 1957, the museum has been home to the world’s largest collection of art by the Blue Rider movement, including pieces by Wassily Kandinsky, Gabriele Münter, Franz Marc and many more.
 Visitors therefore have the chance to marvel at iconic paintings like “Blaue Pferd” (“Blue Horse”).

 Meanwhile, visitors to the exhibition of 19th century artwork can relish pieces from the Biedermeier period and Symbolism movement.
 The “Art After 1945” and Joseph Beuys collections provide an insight into more recent forms of art.